OneKey-Network/addressability-framework/Integration-guides/SSP-Integration-Summary.md

 * Ids come with preferences that are to be respected.
 * You should only transfer the id and preferences to parties with whom you have a contract including the model terms.
-* OneKey ids should not be associated with offline PII, except for those who collected those PII on their own websites.

 ## Integration